mattsrc/opentx-lua-rssi-histogram/README.md

 #### Usage Example:

-Say you control rates via switch SC and want the default setting to be high
+Say you control rates via switch SC and want the "normal" setting to be high

     {
       column = 1;